 The need for good information sharing systems between agencies or a centralised system was mentioned as part of this as was ensuring all staff are trained in good conversations.
 'Hardest thing is starting a new relationship with a professional, it initiates all the emotion again' 'Unpaid carers are made to repeat their story multiple times.'
 'You need to speak to someone who knows your circumstances and who will then call you every couple of months, someone who just knows your story and knows your situation.'
 'Professionals need to work around barriers such as data protection, use common sense and do what makes a difference'.
-Workplace support should to be better
+Health and wellbeing support is not always at the right time or place Several carers spoke about timing being a barrier to making use of health and wellbeing supports (training and wellbeing events or sessions).